 Swamp cooler: If you own a small to medium sized home where the climate is

-weather (rainy season) you have to weigh the trade off between long
+humid weather (rainy season) you have to weigh the trade off between long

 term energy savings and the temporary discomfort you'll experience when the

 Both types of coolers have appropriately